 - The benefits of and strategies for engaging with internal stakeholders

-- How to operate strategically within an organization
+- How to operate strategically within an organisation

-From the sessions I sat in on, and from the notes our Graebel team captured, a few trends and best practices really resonated with me, including:
+From the sessions I sat in on, and from the notes our Graebel team captured, a few trends and best practises really resonated with me, including:

 - Internal Engagement.
-In addition to identifying the right internal stakeholders, it’s important to educate them about how Mobility affects their functions and programs.
+In addition to identifying the right internal stakeholders, it’s important to educate them about how Mobility affects their functions and programmes.
 This should be an ongoing service, not a one-time briefing.
-Many Mobility professionals organize these interactions on a country-by-country or regional basis.
+Many Mobility professionals organise these interactions on a country-by-country or regional basis.

 - Managing Data.
 Paring down a myriad of data to manageable, meaningful goals based on a story is an effective approach to figuring out the Return on Mobility.
 Participants discussed how to work with the business and other stakeholders to define the goal of each assignment and then create a unique measure for it.
 This information is tracked and presented right alongside other assignment related data like cost and duration.

-- Optimizing Transferee and Assignee Experience.
-Attendees prioritized the features they felt would enhance their employees’ relocation experiences.
+- Optimising Transferee and Assignee Experience.
+Attendees prioritised the features they felt would enhance their employees’ relocation experiences.
 The top four responses were: